Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-ZkjtpAwuZM0.md

 ### Transcript

-> um
 >
 > [Music]
 >
-> i hope you never get to one point these updates are awesome but we might update the game after 1.0 who knows yeah um or maybe we work on a different game and the other game is cool too who knows we've made a lot of cool games a lot of people like our games so who knows maybe there's more we can do than satisfactory
+> i hope you never get to one point these updates are awesome but we might update the game after 1.0 who knows yeah, or maybe we work on a different game and the other game is cool too who knows we've made a lot of cool games a lot of people like our games so who knows maybe there's more we can do than satisfactory